bcgov/cas-cif/docs/developer-guide.md

 Growthbook is a feature-flagging service that allows us to easily turn features on and off in our different environments.
 This allows us to hide features from our users that are incomplete when releasing to the production environment, unblocking the release of critical bug fixes.
-Features can be turned on an off via the (Growthbook dashboard)[https://app.growthbook.io].
+Features can be turned on and off via the (Growthbook dashboard)[https://app.growthbook.io].
 The login credentials are stored in our 1Password vault.

 ### Creating a Feature Flag